GhostWording/PublicDocumentation/API/Sections/configuration.md

         ..
         ]
     }

 ## Data Quizz - LoveQuizz

-**Description** : Array of ids of texts to be used in the love quizz
+**Description** : Array of ids of prototypes of texts to be used in the love quizz.
+Then the quizz will get later all the realizations of the texts in the user culture

+This configuration is used on  [http://www.commentvousdire.com/en/loveQuizz](http://www.commentvousdire.com/en/loveQuizz)

 **Call** :